macabeus/vscode-fluent/README.md

 ### Tests

-You can run the automated tests using the `Test Extension` task on VSCode.
+You can run the automated tests using the `Test Extension - No Workspace` and `Test Extension - With Workspace` tasks on VSCode.